uwuxie/C9/README.md

 <img src='./docs/imgs/Screenshot_20250319_214019.png' width=200>
 </div>

 C9 is a dual-cursor application that takes inspiration from T9 to provide clicks using the numpad on Android feature phones.
-The primary features of the application include:
+Features of the application include:

 - 🤖 Android 8.0+ support
 - 🌎 Universal Android 11 compatibility via Shizuku as needed